Disney on Parade (stage show): History

-The initial concept for the production was conceived by Thomas Sarnoff and presented to his father, Robert Sarnoff.
+The initial concept for the production was conceived by Thomas Sarnoff and presented to his brother, Robert Sarnoff.
 The elder Sarnoff had served as the President of National Broadcasting Company (NBC) and CEO of Radio Corporation of America (RCA).
 NBC at the time aired The Wonderful World of Disney weekly anthology television series.
 To produce the show, Walt Disney Productions teamed with the network to create Nawal Productions, with NBC being the general partner and Disney the limited partner.

-Following a trial run in Long Beach, California, the first edition of Disney on Parade launched in Chicago, Illinois on December 25, 1969, and was an instant success.
+Following a trial run in Long Beach, California, the first edition of Disney on Parade launched at Chicago Stadium in Chicago, Illinois on December 25, 1969, and was an instant success.
 However, the show suffered from an overabundance of props, inexperienced performers, high costs and a run time of nearly three hours, so NBC replaced producer Bob Jani with Michel M. Grilikhes, who made effective changes, including rearranging or removing acts, to reduce costs and time without affecting the show's quality.
 Grilikhes, affectionately known to the cast and crew as "Mr. G", would executive-produce and direct further editions of Disney on Parade.

-Four editions of Disney on Parade, each with a different set of acts, would tour across the United States and around the world, including runs in South America, Europe, Asia and Australia; a performance in Adelaide, Australia was videotaped and broadcast as a one-hour special on NBC's The Wonderful World of Disney in December 1971.
+Four editions of Disney on Parade, each with a different set of acts, would tour across the United States and around the world, including runs in South America, Europe, Asia and Australia; one of the Aussie first edition performances (promoted by Edgley International and TVW) at Bonython Park in Adelaide, Australia was videotaped in September 1971, and broadcast as a one-hour special on NBC's The Wonderful World of Disney three months later on December 19, 1971.
+The special reran on NBC on July 2, 1972.

+Despite the videotaped performance being successful without any issues, Adelaide's run of Disney on Parade at Bonython Park that year later received a small amount of incidents throughout its run.
+One of its runs in Bonython on October 9 went into a halt after a large flying rig, a hexagon spinning wheel with six female aerialists (dressed as butterflies with large wings attached to their backs) hooked on strings inside collapsed and fell 30 feet to a platform after a safety chain snapped.
+All six of the performers were from Perth, with three of the aerialists suffered major injuries, while the other three suffered both minor pelvic and spinal injuries.

 By 1976, the shows ceased performing internationally.